mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(80.0, hours_tracker.billable_hours())
 ```

-The second example is simpler, with only half as many lines.
-And it's more obvious.
-The reader doesn't have to jump around to track the constants' names.
+It's simpler, with only half as many lines of code.
+And it's more obvious &mdash; the reader doesn't have to jump around to track names of constants.

 Magic numbers made this test better, just as they make all tests better.
-If you find yourself yearning to define a constant in your test, it likely indicates a flaw in your test, such as [abuse of helper methods](#if-you-need-helper-methods-write-them-responsibly).
+If you find yourself yearning to define a constant in your test, it likely indicates a flaw in the test itself, such as [abuse of helper methods](#if-you-need-helper-methods-write-them-responsibly).

 **Avoid creating named constants in test code.
 Use magic numbers instead.**
 {: .notice--info}